 Underwear

 Don’t underestimate the importance of some comfy undies for your trip.
-They’re a definite must pack for Europe, even if they have been known to be overlooked.

 I recommend bringing plenty, as they don’t take up much room and you don’t want to be doing your washing every couple of days.
-There’s way more fun things to do in Europe than that.
+There’s way more fun things to do than that.

 Footwear